Zorlu PSM: touché

 Zorlu PSM's new club touché, which can host approximately 120 people, offers a selective menu and entertainment for guests including stand-up comedians, local artists, and foreign musicians.

 Sky Lounge

 Foyer

 There are up to 16 concession areas within the venue.
-The foyer has infrastructure to host cocktails, launches, art galleries, exhibitions and corporate events with total 5200/m2 space.
+The foyer has the infrastructure to host cocktails, launches, art galleries, exhibitions, and corporate events with a total of 5200/m2 space.

 PSM Ami

 PSM Ami presents a regular series of free public performances open to any local performer on a Zorlu PSM stage.

 Highlights from first season

+The first season featured the following events.

 Highlights from season 6

+The sixth season featured the following events.